kitodo/kitodo-presentation/Documentation/Developers/Database.rst

    - :field:                    type  *string*
      :description:              *Format Name (e.g. in METS)*

-                                Name of the type that is used to reference it.

    - :field:                    root  *string*
      :description:              *Root Element*

-                                The XML root element used by this format.

    - :field:                    namespace  *string*
      :description:              *Namespace URI*

-                                The XML namespace URI used by this format.

    - :field:                    class  *string*
      :description:              *Class Name*

-                                Fully qualified name of the PHP class that handles the format, or the empty string if no such class is configured.

 tx_dlf_libraries: Libraries
 ===========================

-Extbase domain model: ``Kitodo\Dlf\Domain\Model\Library``

-A library institution with the following use cases:

-- Each ``tx_dlf_document`` is *owned* by exactly one ``tx_dlf_library``.
-The owner is set on indexing, and it is shown in the metadata plugin.
-If no library is configured, the fallback library is named 'default'.

-- The OAI-PMH plugin has a configuration option ``library`` that is used to identify the OAI repository.

 .. t3-field-list-table::
    :header-rows: 1